Tecno Camon i Review: Inadequately prepared for the battle against Xiaomi Redmi Note 5

 Latest News »

 Hong Kong-based Transsion Holdings, which sells its phones under two different brand names Itel and Tecno, is looking for a breakthrough in India.
-The latest smartphone, Camon i, under the Techno brand, is available in India at Rs8,990 on Amazon.in.
+The latest smartphone, Camon i, under the Tecno brand, is available in India at Rs8,990 through retail stores.
 At that price point, it’s competing with the new Redmi Note 5 (starts at Rs9,999).

 ■ The unibody metal design, thin-bezel design, smooth rounded edges and compact form factor makes the Camon i as handy and smart as the Redmi Note 5.
 It weighs 172g, which is a tad less than the latter’s 180g.